People who are new to culture surveys invariably ask the textbook question: “Are these questions validated?”

 There is such a thing as a valid but useless question

 Some questions have been validated, but serve little purpose.
-My favourite useless validated question is one of the Gallup Q12: “I have a good friend at work.”
+My favorite useless validated question is one of the Gallup Q12: “I have a good friend at work.”

 I know Gallup has done lots of research to show that if people have a good friend at work then they're more likely to be engaged, and that's nice.
 But what are you meant to do with that?
 Should you go and buy someone a dog?
 It's weird and crosses a lot of different boundaries.
 I get the intent, but I think it’s more designed to get commentary than to create a useful outcome.

 Conversely, unvalidated questions can be useful if phrased correctly.
 Where there are no validated questions that correspond with what you're interested in, there will often be a validated form to assist you to phrase a question.

 For example, every company's values are different, so not every question about every value has been asked and validated.
 But there are models you can use like “I believe at our company value X is used on a day-to-day basis” or “Here is the experience we want you to have.
 Is it occurring?”